 Firmware version 0.1.60 features a new algorithm which prevents the GPS from “jumping” to a new location when your Halo’s accelerometer registers new motion, or a transition from indoor GPS to outdoor GPS.
 This means that the GPS will now move more gradually, making the position appear more ‘stable’.
 This should also eliminate certain unexpected Preventions that occurred rarely for some users, either while inside the fence or just after leaving the house.

 New in-app calibration notices will now be available with the newest firmware release (version 0.1.60).
-In addition to your collar’s GPS LED blinking RED, you will also now receive in-app notifications to notify you that a GPS calibration is required.
+In addition to your collar’s GPS light blinking RED, you will also now receive in-app notifications to notify you that a GPS calibration is required.
 This means that it is necessary to bring your Halo Collar outside in “open air” to recalibrate its connection to satellites.
-When calibration is completed, the GPS LED will blink RED.
+When calibration is completed, the GPS light will blink RED.
 You will also receive an in-app notification that calibration has been completed.